Custom license fields

 There are many ways you can use license fields in your application, here are just 2 examples:

 A common use of license fields is to make it easy to sell sub-modules or components to your customer.
 For instance, let's say you're selling your main app "YourApp" and 2 optional subcomponents "ExtensionX" and "ExtensionY".
-In this example we're going to keep it simple and just say the extensions can either be enabled or disabled.
+In this example we're going to keep it simple and just say the extensions can either be enabled or disabled (and thus we're going to use the "Checkbox" datatype).

-- Create a new field with the name "ExtensionX", the type of "String", and leave the "Required field" checkbox checked.
+Create a new field with the name "ExtensionX", the type of "Checkbox", leave the "Required field" checkbox checked, and leave "Readable from your app?" checked.

 {